slacy/openmusictheory.github.io/sentence.md

 - Fragmentation: a breakdown in the size of melodic units
 - Liquidation: removal of "characteristic" melodic figures
 - Sequential repetition
-- Accelerated Surface Rhythm
+- Accelerated surface rhythm
-- Acceleration Harmonic Rhythm
+- Accelerated harmonic rhythm

 <figure>
   <img src="/Graphics/form/k283.png">
   <figcaption>Presentation + Continuation: Mozart, K. 283, I, mm.
 1–10</figcaption>
 </figure>

-<iframe src="https://embed.spotify.com/?uri=spotify:track:1sknTFvB6zFOtSoyDcqM23" width="300" height="80" frameborder="0" allowtransparency="true"></iframe>
+<iframe src="https://embed.spotify.com/?uri=spotify:track:1sknTFvB6zFOtSoyDcqM23" width="300" height="80" frameborder="0" allowtransparency="true"></iframe><br/>

 This example exhibits all five characteristics.
 The basic idea creates a normative unit that is two measures in length.
 Beginning with the pickup to m.
 5, that normative size is *fragmented* into one-measure units whose second half is *sequenced* one step lower.
 At m.
 7 *increased surface rhythm* is matched with an *acceleration of harmonic rhythm* as the pianist's sixteenth notes occur above a hemiola in the pianist's left hand.

-Sentences always end with cadential progressions that support [*cadential function*](themeFunctions.html#cadential-function) In this passage, while mm.
+Sentences always end with cadential progressions that support [*cadential function*](themeFunctions.html#cadential-function).
+In this passage, while mm.
 5–8 prolonged tonic by means of contrapuntal chords, mm.
 8–10 employ a typical cadential progression:

 > **I IV6 Cad.6/4 V7 I**
 or